jaideepsinhdabhi/JustDataML/README.md

 ```
 ### Arguments

-- `-C, --Config`: [Compulsory] You need to provide a configuration file to obtain all the necessary arguments for ML models to operate.
+- `-C, --Config`: You need to provide a configuration file to obtain all the necessary arguments for ML models to operate.

     Note: Make sure you give proper argument mentioned in the Document.